How to Potty Train a Toddler

 And by day 3, I was amazed by how quickly our toddler was developing his potty skills.
 He woke up that morning of the third day and he voluntarily went and sat right on the potty and peed first thing.

 The rest of the day went pretty smoothly and I felt like we were ready to begin some outings.
-At this point, Olson (2015-2016) says that you can technically call your child potty trained when they reach the point that they are recognizing when they have to go and then voluntarily going on the potty.
+At this point, Olson (2015-2016) says that you can technically call your child potty trained when they reach the point that they recognize when they have to go and then voluntarily go on the potty.

 Day 3 and Beyond – Outings and Refining Potty Skills

 Once we were confident that our toddler clearly understood the concept of using the potty, we started going on short outings.
-To start out, Olson (2015-2016) recommends just 15 minute outings.
+To start, Olson (2015-2016) recommends just 15-minute outings.

-We went on walks around the block or played in the yard.
-We would go on these outings after he had successfully used the potty in the house, in order to avoid accidents while out and about.
+We went on walks around the block or played in the yard and went on these outings after he had successfully used the potty in the house, to avoid accidents while out and about.

 We are now doing longer outings (an hour and a half or so), and we always take his portable potty with us, along with some wipes and a change of pants.
-It’s easy to duck behind a tree or even set his potty up in the back of the car so that he can use it on the go if there are no bathrooms around.
+It’s easy to duck behind a tree or even set his potty up in the back of the car so that he can use it on the go if there are no public toilets available.

-So at this point we are continuing to practice potty awareness and getting to the potty on time.
-We are also practicing those skills around pulling up and down pants, washing hands, and wiping with toilet paper.
-These are all things that are taking time, but with a little time and effort I think he will have them down soon.
+So at this point, we are continuing to practice potty awareness and getting to the potty on time.
+We are also practicing those skills around pulling pants up and down, washing hands, and wiping with toilet paper.

 Since every toddler is different, there are likely different challenges that will come up for parents during potty training.
-I am only going to cover the specific challenges we encountered with our son, but Olson has a list of potential problems and troubleshooting tips in her book (2015-2016).
+I am only going to cover the specific challenges we encountered in our personal experience with our son, but Olson has a list of some other potential problems and troubleshooting tips in her book if your specific issue is not covered here (Olson, 2015-2016).

 When Your Toddler Does NOT Want to Sit on the Potty

-That first morning, there was a lot of crying and cleaning pee off the floor.
-There was also a lot of physical resistance to sitting on his little potty.
-Olson explains that in these cases of physical resistance, you can “hold him… in a hug”.
+On that first day of potty training, there was a lot of crying and cleaning pee off the floor.
+My son also physically resisted sitting on the portable potty we were using for training.
+Olson explains that in these cases of physical resistance and power struggle, you can hold kids on the potty in a hug.

 Well, that doesn’t so bad on paper.
-“Hugging” doesn’t quite seem like the right word though when your toddler is screaming and fighting you to get away from the potty.
+“Hugging” doesn’t quite seem like the right word though when a toddler is screaming bloody murder and fighting to get away from the potty.

-Olson (2015-2016) explains though, that sometimes we have to do this.
-The same way that we sometimes have to hold our child down while strapping him or her in the carseat.
+Olson (2015-2016) explains though, that sometimes parents have to hold their kids on the potty.
+The same way that parents sometimes have to hold their children down while strapping them in a car seat.

 What also comes to my mind is the countless times I have had to carry my child kicking and screaming away from the park when it is time to go home.
 He never wants to leave, but at some point, we simply must.
 And once we have completed the transition, he is just fine and on to the next thing.

 It’s a delicate matter though, when it comes to these situations and how we talk about essentially forcing our children to do things.
-And really delicate if any kind of physical hands on method is used.
+And especially delicate if any kind of physical hands-on method is used.

 I also think it is important to acknowledge the big feelings toddlers have around difficult transitions like potty training.
 And we need to help them through those moments.
 I talk about ways to do this and support healthy toddler emotional development in my post Helping Toddlers Deal with Big Feelings.